-Your Phang Nga and Phuket Holiday Travel Guide
+Your Phang Nga Holiday

 Phang Nga is Thailand's princess province.
 Ruling the southwest coast, her beauty is enchanting.
 Waterfalls and wilderness crown her lofty peaks.
 The Andaman Sea pays homage, gently bowing on her shore.
 Prostate at her feet is her aquamarine bay.
 Bright coral lies beneath, colorful royal jewels.
 Limestone formations rise in adoration.
 Water whispers her love.